-Microsoft[®] has combined these options into preset Power Plans.
-Using one of these power plans lets you choose between maximum power savings and peak system performance.
-You may also set individual power-saving options to suit your own needs.
+Microsoft® has combined these options into preset Power Plans.
+Using one of these power plans lets you choose between maximum

 The following sections describe how to choose a Power Plan and discuss each power-saving option.

 Power Plans

 You can choose a predefined Power Plan or select your own combination of power options.
 To do this: